tueimage/essential-skills/numpy-scipy-matplotlib.md

 np.arange(0, 10, 2.5)  # returns array([0, 2.5, 5, 7.5])
 ```

 The `np.linspace()` function does something similar, but instead of defining the start, end (not included), and step, you define that start, end (included!), and number of elements you want.
-For example
+For example:

 ```python
 np.linspace(0, 10, 11)  # returns array([0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10]), notice that 10 is included